jakrig/jakrig.github.io/_projects/jakrigPipelineDocumentation.md

 Using this provides me with complete freedom and I'm not bound to the limitations of mayas internal systems.
 It also provides me with a much easier way to compile, save and load metaData.

-Here is a short snippet of how it would be used in an auto rigging context.
+Here is a short example of how it would be used in an auto rigging context.

 ```python
 from jakrig.metaNodes import DepNode, DagNode, Joint